katiemh-314/bmme_890_heath/README.md

 (Finished) Create a Kaggle submission using Pandas (following the notebook from lecture 3).
 The submission should assign survival 1 to passengers of Pclass=1 and Age<10.
 Submit to Kaggle and paste here the link to your Kaggle submission/user.
 Push the notebook to your repository.
 Update the readme file with what you did for assignment HW2a.
 Paste link here.

-HW2b:
+Completed HW2b:
-Added to my repository (incomplete)
+Added to my repository (complete)
+(Completed) HW2b

+HW3: